adinata15/wiridis_intern/docs/html_css_sass.md

   "ie > 9"
 ]
 ```
+> This setup is mainly based on [`Google settings`](https://github.com/davidhund/browserslist-config)

 3. Create and configure `webpack.config.js` as follows:

+Webpack will be used here as a bundler as explained [`here`](https://blog.logrocket.com/benchmarking-bundlers-2020-rollup-parcel-webpack/)

 ```js
 const path = require("path");
 const glob = require("glob");